VEXtraterrestrial-Dawgs/2020-rise-above/data/README.md

 # Data Folder

 This folder contains data we gathered from testing our robot's performance, as an Excel spreadsheet.
 Below is the Table of Contents.
-The headers link to the Excel files of the tests, and all the graphs of the data are displayed below it.
+The headers link to the Excel files of the tests, and all the graphs of the data are displayed below them.

 ## Data Table of Contents